Mathematical Formulation

 GW

-Minimum adequacy system reserve margin for each period and area
+Minimum adequacy electricity system reserve margin for each period and area

 p.u.